 In a credential attack, cybercriminals try to break into a password protected device or resource by systematically trying various known weak passwords or use a list of real passwords stolen in a breach.
 Since password lists can be easily found on the internet, these attacks are often successful.

 Often, malware and ransomware attacks are successful because users fail to apply the security updates that patch common vulnerabilities and exposures (CVEs) in time.
-Patches can be time consuming, and people often wait to install them.
+Patches can be time consuming, and people often delay installing them.
 Cybercriminals use this knowledge to look for entry stage vulnerabilities in devices, allowing them to then move onto ransomware and malware attacks.

 [Related Reading: How to Perform a Cybersecurity Risk Assessment]